Student Advice

 University freshers week

-Freshers week is typically the first week of your first term at university.
-This tends to be towards the end of September, though it may be closer to the middle of the month (especially in Scotland, or for unis who run it for two weeks rather than one).
-Check your university timetable for the exact dates, you won’t want to miss this!
+Freshers’ week is usually in the first week of your first term at uni.
+It tends to be towards the end of September, though it could be closer to the middle of the month (especially in Scotland, or for unis who run freshers for two weeks rather than one).
+Check your university timetable for the exact dates - you won’t want to miss out!

-It isn’t just the university that makes an effort for fresher’s week.
-Plenty of the local nightclubs, bars and restaurants in the local area will have freshers events on, if people want to attend them as well.
+It isn’t just the university that makes an effort for freshers’ week.
+Plenty of the local nightclubs, bars and restaurants in the local area will have freshers events on.
+There’ll be one or two cheeky discounts to take advantage of too!

 Uni freshers week

-How much money do you need for freshers week?
+How much money should I have for freshers’ week?

 Freshers week

-Another big side of freshers week is the freshers fair, where dozens of societies at your uni all market themselves to new students.
-You can sign up for LGBTQ+ organisations, Dungeons and Dragons, extreme frisbee, lacrosse, drama society, salsa, rock climbing… whatever you’re interested in, sign up, and you’ve got a ready-made posse of people with shared interests right there.
+While boozing is a big part of freshers’ week culture, universities are starting to come up with new ideas for those who don’t or can’t drink.
+Unis offer LGBTQ+ organisations, Dungeons and Dragons, extreme frisbee, lacrosse, Quidditch (no, seriously, they do) drama societies, salsa, rock climbing… whatever you’re interested in, sign up, and you’ve got a ready-made posse of people with shared interests right there!

 And hey, who knows, you might even get to do a bit of dressing up, which means you'll need some fancy dress ideas to make sure your fresher's week goes down smoothly!